SCBI-ForestGEO/climate_sensitivity_cores/scripts/README.md

 # scripts folder

-This folder contains scripts for the analysis reported in this paper (add link to paper when published).
+This folder contains scripts for the analysis reported in [Helcoski et al (2019)](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.15906).

 # to reproduce analysis